pimcore/data-importer/doc/04_Import_Execution_Details.md

 - Update published state of element based on publish strategy.
 - Process mappings and transformation pipelines for each mapping.
 - Assign transformation result to data element based on data target definition.
+- Assign userModification to data element if possible.

 Cleanup jobs are simpler and consist of following steps:
 - Look for existing data element based on loading strategy.